-I want to highlight a quote from the book that summarizes the authors’ overall viewpoint quite well.
+This quote summarizes the authors’ overall viewpoint quite well:

 “In the broadest of terms, our claim is that market forces, technological advances, and human ingenuity are combining to drive professional work… away from being provided as a form of craft by human experts, through various stages of development that will result, in due course, in much practical expertise being available, in a variety of ways, on an online basis.
 We regard this movement… as capturing and characterizing a fundamental transformation across the professions.”

 The authors of the book aren’t arguing that craft will disappear entirely.
 Instead, they’re saying that it will be reduced to a smaller percentage of the average professional’s output.
 The reason for this change is the power of artificial intelligence platforms, web-based communities, and the overall democratization of information.
 (The authors cover these examples in-depth in the book.)